GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Aquatic Animal Species Dataset

 To the best of our knowledge, only three currently available animal datasets can be used for aquatic animal segmentation: subsets of the MAS3K~\cite{Li-Mas3K2020}, COD10K~\cite{Fan-CVPR2020}, and CAMO++~\cite{ltnghia-TIP2021} datasets.
 However, these datasets have different ranges of categories and a small number of images.
 This may lead to overfitting when training deep neural networks due to the small number of images in each category (see Table~\ref{table:datasets}).

 Our goal is to build a comprehensive benchmark that can be used to evaluate deep learning models.
-Instead of creating an independent dataset by crawling images from the internet and annotating them, we decide to spend more effort to select images and labels from existing datasets so that our proposed dataset has something in common with others, and can be utilized for different tasks including conventional ones (original purpose of existing datasets) and our newly created task (aquatic animal object detection and instance segmentation).
+Instead of creating an independent dataset by crawling images from the Internet and annotating them, we decided to spend more effort selecting images and labels from existing datasets so that our proposed dataset has something in common with others and can be utilized for different tasks, including conventional ones (the original purpose of existing datasets) and our newly created task (aquatic animal object detection and instance segmentation).

 To reach this goal, we reorganized a new dataset by sampling the three datasets noted above and relabeling the sampled images.
 We first selected images containing aquatic animals from these datasets.
 Next, we manually discarded duplicate selected images and relabeled the images retained to match the categories in our dataset.
 Examples of annotated instances in our collected AAS dataset can be viewed in Figure~\ref{fig:dataset_samples}.